Itsmeguruj/An-AI-Based-Handwritten-Script-Evaluation-System/README.md

 Student Answer

-«Green plants use solar energy to produce food from carbon dioxide and water.»
+«Green plants use solar energy to produce food from carbon dioxide and water.

 Although the wording differs, the system can identify related concepts such as: